10 Money-Saving Habits of People Who Didn’t Take Loans for Their Kids’ College

 Don’t make summers a total break

 Online summer courses from local community colleges are a good opportunity for kids looking to knock out some credits early, says Todd Mulbarger, agent for Ridgewood Enterprises, Inc. Without the pressure of other high school classes, your kid can focus on those inexpensive college courses without feeling overwhelmed.
 You could also encourage your child to get a job.
 “Students should work as much as possible during summers and save the money,” says Mulbarger, who sent his oldest daughter to college without loans and whose middle daughter won’t take out loans when she goes to college next year either.
-(You would believe these ridiculous college courses that actually exist.)

 Choose day trips over long getaways